 This datapoint is a measure of the number of times residents are hospitalized per 1,000 days of patient care.

 In Twin Towers, 16.29 Percentage of Residents Rehospitalized

 This tells you the number of rehospitalizations per 1,000 days of short-term care.
 There is generally a correlation between keeping patients out of the hospital and a nursing homes short-term rehabilitation performance.

 Short-term Care: ER Visits

-This indicates the number of times residents are sent to the emergency room per thousand days of short-term care.
-There is typically a correlation between having fewer emergency room visits and the quality of care.
+This datapoint measures the number of times residents are sent to the emergency room per thousand days of short-term care.
+Avoiding emergency medical situations is one way to assess patient well-being during rehabilitation.

 Short-term Care: Facilitates Functional Improvement

-This metric measures the percentage of short-term care patients who experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Many in the industry believe this is a measure of a nursing home's rehabilitation performance.
+This datapoint is a measure of the percentage of short-term residents who saw functional improvements, such as enhanced ability to perform activities of daily living.
+Many in the industry believe that this is a measure of a facility's rehabilitation performance.

 Scores for Cincinnati, OH